A to Z of Destinations

 Some travel independently, others with specialist small-group or tailor-made tour operators.
 Major interests include wildlife, trekking and photography.
 A high proportion take 2-3 long haul breaks a year.

-We don't publish narrative travel features on the site, but we do accept interesting blogs and inspirational round-ups.
-Please note there are generally no fees available for online content, but we are happy to link back to your or other relevant sites.
-To suggest an idea, please email us at email@example.com.
+We rarely publish narrative travel features on the site, but we do consider interesting blogs and inspirational round-ups.
+To suggest an idea, please email us at firstname.lastname@example.org.

 Here are some general tips: